mcataford/contextlib-js/README.md

 // The net result of this logs the `scope` contents.
 ```

-You can also extend or use any of the ready-made contexts, detailed in the API reference.
+You can also extend or use any of the ready-made contexts or make your own using `createContext({...})`.

 ### Example